-Holling says he would love to do it again and maybe even tackle the challenge for a second attempt with his barefooted crew, cashing a better time with better preparation – over a longer time frame, allowing for shorter days, but giving them the opportunity to get more rest in between the peaks.
+Holling says he would love to do it again and maybe even tackle the challenge for a second attempt with his barefooted crew, cashing a better time with better preparation – over a longer time frame, allowing for shorter days, but allowing them to get more rest in between the peaks.

 4. A parental & paw-full pack: Megan, Gerard, their 7-month baby & dog Mo.

 As very patriotic Capetonians, Megan and Gerard Noel had just accepted an offer to move to the Natal Midlands – there was no other choice than to tackle their bittersweet farewell with one last challenge.
 With the mountains being their favourite playground, it seemed only appropriate to take on the 13 Peaks, the grand finale curtain close to their Cape Town adventure.
 But first, they needed to up their game and get their training on.
 To prove that life does not end when you have a new baby, they added their four-legged first-born, Ridgeback cross-something pavement-special, Mo and their 7-month-old daughter Rumi to the team.
 Sharing their peak schedule with friends so that they could join them for a farewell hike, create memories and help to carry the extra nappy, they were ready to go.